 - Enable God Mode for quick access to settings.

-- Create custom keyboard shortcuts to speed up specific actions.
+- Create custom shortcuts to accelerate certain actions.

 | Tip | Description |